SteveLauC/Notes/database/bigdata/parquet.md

 # Logical Format

-Parquest is expressed in schema, started with the `message` keyword, each message contains one or multiple fields, each of which has 3 associated attributes:
+Parquest is expressed in schema that starts with the `message` keyword, every schema contains one or multiple fields, each of which has 3 associated attributes:
 1. Repeatability
-   * Required: means that this field occurs for ONLY once
+   * Required: means that this field occurs ONLY once
    * Optional: Occurrence: 0 or 1
    * Repeated: Occurrence: 0 or x